 - Areas with low agricultural productivity

-Another advantage of modern solar parks is their ecological compatibility.
-For example, extensive grassland can be created under the modules, providing a habitat for insects and small animals.
-In addition, agri-photovoltaic systems can help produce both energy and food on the same area.
+Another advantage of modern solar parks is their environmental compatibility.
+For example, extensive grassland can be created beneath the modules, providing habitat for insects and small animals.
+Furthermore, agrivoltaic systems can contribute to producing both energy and food on the same land.

-Further reduce space requirements and create new uses
+Further reduce space requirements and explore new usage possibilities

-With the continued expansion of renewable energy, solar parks are expected to play an even more important role in the future.
-Technological innovations could further reduce the space requirement and open up new uses:
+With the ongoing expansion of renewable energies, solar parks are expected to play an even more important role in the future.
+Technological innovations could further reduce the land requirement and open up new possibilities for use.

-- Bifacial modules: These modules use both direct sunlight and reflected light from the ground, which can increase yield.
+- Bifacial modules: These modules utilize both direct sunlight and reflected light from the ground, which can increase the yield.

-- Floating PV: Floating solar systems on bodies of water completely avoid land use conflicts.
+- Floating PV: Floating solar power plants on bodies of water completely avoid land use conflicts.

-Economies of scale and better ways to distribute costs
+Economies of scale and better cost allocation options

-A solar park requires at least 1 to 2 hectares of space to be operated economically.
-However, larger systems of around 5 hectares are significantly more profitable due to economies of scale and better options for cost distribution.
-In addition to the sheer size of the area, site conditions such as solar radiation, soil quality and proximity to the grid connection play a crucial role in the economic viability of a project.
+A solar park requires at least 1 to 2 hectares of land to operate economically.
+Larger plants, starting at around 5 hectares, are significantly more profitable due to economies of scale and better cost-sharing opportunities.
+Besides the sheer size of the area, site conditions such as solar irradiance, soil quality, and proximity to the grid connection play a crucial role in a project's economic viability.

-Modern technologies have significantly reduced the area required per megawatt in recent years and offer new opportunities for efficient land use - be it through agricultural photovoltaics or floating solar systems.
-With the right concept, solar parks can not only make an important contribution to the energy transition, but can also be designed to be ecologically compatible.
+Modern technologies have significantly reduced the land area required per megawatt in recent years and offer new opportunities for efficient land use – be it through agrivoltaics or floating solar power plants.
+With the right concept, solar parks can not only make an important contribution to the energy transition, but also be designed in an environmentally friendly way.

 Suitable for: